 “No. We need to get home and wash the truck.”

 Damn.
 Shot down.

 My father would frequently surprise me with stuff he'd picked up on the way home.
 A hot rod model kit, a World’s Finest Chocolate bar, a new fishing lure or baseball cap.
 One evening, after dinner, as Mom was doing the dishes and Dad was working The Sun-Times crossword, he called me into the “frunch-room” (on the South Side of Chicago, that’s the front room of the house, known elsewhere as the “living room.”)
 He reached into his breast pocket and handed me a small black pocketknife.
 “Be careful.”

 I thanked him and took it to my room for inspection.
 Smooth handled, two-bladed.
 Made by Buck.
 I carried it with me from that day forward, certain it would be needed for all kinds of stuff.
 Important stuff.
 You know, Man Stuff.

-I skinned rabbits and cleaned bluegills with it.
+I cleaned bluegills with it.
 I won the neighborhood Mumblety-peg “championship” with it.
 Cut fishing line and rope with it.
 Carved my initials into our giant maple with it.
 It rose to every task.